Coaching Through Change

 What are Some of the Challenges?

-A lot of our change management work is with government.
-A key challenge with government is their preference for strictly hierarchical reporting relationships.
+A key challenge with many of our clients is their preference for strictly hierarchical reporting relationships.
 A risk of this is that it can lead to disconnected or disengaged executive support for projects and reactivity from subordinates.
 Without a leader who is both active and visible as the key champion of the initiative, projects often struggle to achieve some or any of their business goals.
 In some cases, it can lead to the cancellation of an initiative wasting both money and resources.
 We actively coach executive leadership, providing candid feedback, and analysis of the specific causes and effects to build bridges between critical business areas required to move projects forward.

 Is it Worth it?